andysingal/LLMops/ingredients-llm.md

 3. Learning objective - What is it being trained to do?
 By pre-training a language model, we aim to imbibe the language model with general skills in syntax, semantics, reasoning and so on, that will hopefully enable it to reliably solve any task you throw at it even if it was not specifically trained on it.
 We will discuss the various tasks (learning objectives) that pre-trained models are trained on.
 You might wonder if LLMs are better suited to solving downstream tasks that are similar to the tasks the pre-trained model has been trained to solve.
 We will test this assumption and discuss the impact various learning objectives have on task performance.

 4. Architecture - What’s its internal structure?
-As mentioned in Chapter 2, most modern language models are based on the Transformer architecture.
+Most modern language models are based on the Transformer architecture.
 We will discuss the various architectural backbones- specifically encoder-only models, encoder-decoder models, and decoder-only models, and the rationale used by organizations training LLMs for their choice of architecture type.

 <img width="635" alt="Screenshot 2024-04-18 at 7 16 06 PM" src="https://github.com/andysingal/LLMops/assets/20493493/82cf7456-441c-4256-b81f-a781cdee7b20">